-If you call during school hours, I can be reached 4th Period (10:43 - 11:25) and 5th Period (11:25 - 12:17).
-Voice mail is available on my phone, so please leave a message with your phone number so that I may call you back.
+If you call during school hours, voice mail is available on my phone, so please leave a message with your phone number so that I may call you back.

 If you send me a message, I will try to respond to you that day.
-My PC at home runs all the time but it doesn’t mean that I’m in front of it.
 I will answer you when I receive the message.
 Please let me know how best to contact you and I will respond that way.
 I encourage my students to contact me via computer.
 Also, if your parent has written a note to me inside of your agenda book, please show it to me during homeroom or at the end of class.

 Extra Help Opportunities:

 I am available during the day and sometimes after school for extra help.
-During school hours, I am available 4th, 5th, and 7th (except B & D Days) period.
+During school hours, I am available 1st , 2nd, and 5th periods.
 This is not every day.
 Talk with me if you need help after-school.
 I am available on-line also (see above).

 Respect, Responsibility, Response